 - Committee Chair is sole spokesperson of Committee;

 - Maintain confidentiality of deliberations, records and applicant information as per Minnesota State Data Practices Act.
-Click on this link to a short video from MnSCU regarding the law and confidentiality issues in searches.
+Click on this link to a short video from Minnesota State regarding the law and confidentiality issues in searches.
 Please forward the link to all search committee members and have them review it.
 This will provide some basic concepts and fundamental law. *NEW Minnesota State Search Advisory Committee 4 Online Training modules available.
 To register:

 - Questions from committee members should be routed to the Search Chair, who will then route them to the Affirmative Action Officer, Desiree’ Clark (firstname.lastname@example.org) or Office Manager, Meredith Athman (email@example.com) at 308-5123.

 - Application Review

-- Members must use the screening criteria form for each applicant review.
+- Members must use the approved screening criteria form for each applicant review.

 - Maintain complete confidentiality; credential discussion should only be among committee members.

 - The committee’s collective assessment of each applicant is recorded in the NEOGOV system and becomes the official record.
-The search chair will log into NEOGOV and enter each candidate’s disposition and comments (strengths and weaknesses) based on the committee’s consensus as follows:
+The search chair will log into NEOGOV and enter each candidate’s disposition and comments (summary of strengths and weaknesses) based on the committee’s consensus as follows:

 - Click on the first candidate’s name and then click on Show Candidate Disposition in the upper right hand side of the screen.
 Enter the disposition/committee consensus and click on one of the options there using this as your guide:

-- Fail – indicates those that didn’t meet the minimum qualifications or that had incomplete files; select the Reject Reason from the dropdown list and enter a comment indicating what qualifications they were lacking or item(s) missing based on review of their application file.
+- Fail – indicates those that didn’t meet the minimum qualifications or that had incomplete files; select the reasons for no selection from the dropdown list and enter a comment indicating what qualifications they were lacking or item(s) missing based on review of their application file.

-- Other – indicates those that meet the minimum qualifications and that you want to keep on reserve (B-List and C-List if needed) in case the A-List people are no longer available and/or decline interviews.
-Be sure to include specific reasons for non-selection (why they are not as strong as the A-List candidates, what makes them less qualified)
+- Other – indicates those that meet the minimum qualifications and that you want to keep on reserve, in case another applicant(s) is no longer available and/or declines an interview.
+Be sure to include specific reasons for non-selection based on the requirements and preferred qualifications of the NOV.

-- Once the dispositions and comments are entered, email the Hiring Manager and IEA (cc: email@example.com) to let them know and then wait for approval from both before contacting finalists to schedule interviews.
+- Once the dispositions and comments are entered, email the Hiring Manager and OEA (cc: firstname.lastname@example.org) to let them know and then wait for approval from both before contacting finalists to schedule interviews.

-- Hiring Manager and IEA review the dispositions and comments in NEOGOV and determine if they approve or if there are additional candidates who should be interviewed.
+- Hiring Manager and OEA review the dispositions and comments in NEOGOV and determine if they approve or if there are additional candidates who should be interviewed.

-- Phone interviews are an option for pre-screening and may be done to narrow an applicant pool.
-Phone interview questions must be approved by IEA prior to use and most or all committee members should be present during phone interviews.
+- Phone/Skype interviews are an option for pre-screening and may be done to narrow an applicant pool.
+Phone/Skype interview questions must be approved by OEA prior to use and most or all committee members should be present during phone interviews.

 - Upon approval, Dean/Associate Provost will notify Search Chair at which time interviews can be arranged.
-Search Chair will create and provide the interview schedule and interview itineraries to IEA.
+Search Chair will create and provide the interview schedule and interview itineraries to OEA.

 - If an applicant indicates in their application or during their phone interview that they cannot provide proof of their legal right to work in the U.S., contact Human Resources (308-3202) email@example.com before proceeding.
 If an on-campus interview, you may also include Human Resources in the interview schedule (15 minutes) to answer questions and address current status.
 Call 308-3203 to arrange.
 See Foreign National section of this website for more detailed information.

 - Reference checks can be done prior to bringing candidates on campus and/or following the candidate interview process.
-Reference questions must be approved by IEA.
+Reference questions must be approved by OEA.